NakamotoInstitute/nakamotoinstitute.org/content/library/the-machinery-of-freedom.en.md

 ---
 title: The Machinery of Freedom (2nd Edition)
-sortTitle: Machinery of Freedom (2nd Edition), The
+sort_title: Machinery of Freedom (2nd Edition), The
 authors:
   - david-d-friedman
 date: 1989